Verdict: 2 / 5

 The title alone screams awful B movie, but surprisingly Mother’s Day holds several frightful highlights.
 Having critically acclaimed actress Rebecca De Mornay onboard is probably the film’s greatest asset, but not even she could save it from the poor production value and the long-winded story.

-The revamp centers around a demented mother and her criminal sons who return to their old home, now occupied by a married couple.
-The couple, who are hosting a party for their upscale professional friends, are held hostage.
+The revamp centres around a demented mother and her criminal sons who return to their old home, now occupied by a married couple.
+The couple, who are hosting a party for their upscale professional friends, are taken hostage.
 Soon after the criminals toy with the group, pairing them against each other, revealing deeply hidden secrets and lies.

 “Every time I turn my back, you boys make a mess,” scolds DeMornay, who undoubtedly does the most plausible acting with the warped mother role.
 Sadly too many characters and predictable plot twists dilute the intensity of what could have been a gripping thriller.